ARMmbed/mbed-os/platform/source/minimal-printf/README.md

 ## Usage

 As of Mbed OS 6.0 this is enabled by default.
 To replace the standard implementation of the printf functions with the ones in this library for older versions of Mbed:

-To replace the standard implementation of the printf functions with the ones in this library:

 Modify your application configuration file to override the parameter `target.printf_lib` with the value `minimal-printf` as shown below: